This homemade peanut butter cups recipe is super easy and delivers sweet peanut butter dough cups with a hard chocolate topping.

 Stir it up really well and you’re ready to top your peanut butter cups.

-Top each cup with a good spoonful of chocolate.
+Top the peanut butter filling with a good spoonful of chocolate.

 Once you have a few topped, go ahead and spread it around.